Texts and beliefs By Rabbi Stuart Altshuler 19th Jan 2013

 In his Genealogy of Morals, even Nietzsche paid a begrudging compliment to Judaism and to Jews, writing:

 “All the world’s efforts against the aristocrats, the mighty, the holders of power are negligible by comparison with what has been accomplished against those classes by the Jews – that priestly nation which eventually realised that the one method of effecting satisfaction on its enemies and tyrants was by means of a radical transvaluation of values, which was at the same time of the cleverest revenge.
 Only the Jews dared to suggest that which is counter to master morality, teaching that the wretched are alone the good; the poor, weak, the lowly are alone the good; the suffering, the needy, the sick, the loathsome are the only ones who are pious, the only ones who are blessed, for them alone is salvation.
 But you on the other hand, you aristocrats, you men of power, you are to all eternity the evil, the horrible, the covetous, the insatiable, the godless; eternally shall you also be unblessed, the cursed, the damned.”

 That in a nutshell is the meaning of these plagues, the preparation for the Passover and the Exodus.
 We still live in a world where this struggle of values continues, the aggrandizement of power over the good, the strong over the weak, the haves taking from the have-nots, terror over life.
 The Torah account in Bo is an old one, but its message is as timely today as ever before.
 Shabbat Shalom.

-Rabbi Stuart Altshuler is a Masorti Rabbi and the Rabbi of Belsize Square Synagogue.
+Rabbi Stuart Altshuler is a Masorti Rabbi, the Rabbi of Temple Beth Sholom in the US and former Rabbi of Belsize Square Synagogue.